 So the namesakes of the "Swiss Cheese" at Subway are not the exception here

-Emmental cheese comes in different strength levels.
+Emmental cheese comes in a variety of thicknesses.
 Starting with the mild AOP Classic and ending with the recent AOP Cave-Aged

-There is something for everyone at the Emmentaler Schaukäserei
+There is something for everyone at the Emmental Show Dairy

-You have the opportunity to watch cheese being made, make your own fresh cheese, take a guided tour or learn all about this traditional cheese brand on the King's Trail.
+You have the opportunity to watch cheese being made, to make your own fresh cheese, to take part in a guided tour or to learn all about this traditional cheese brand on the King's Trail.
 The restaurant of the show dairy offers a wide range of classic and fancy dishes, with the cheese part of course.

 The name already gives it away.
-The origin of this cheese is in Emmental in the canton of Bern, where you will also find the show dairy.
-Affoltern im Emmental is easy to reach by car as well as by public transport.
-Detailed information on how to get there, opening hours and other information can be found here.
+The origin of this cheese lies in the Emmental in the canton of Bern, where you will also find the show dairy.
+Affoltern im Emmental is easy to reach by car and by public transport

-At the Gruyère Empire Show Dairy you will learn with all your senses what is in this tasty candidate and how it is made.
+In the Gruyère Empire show dairy, you will learn with all your senses what is in this tasty candidate and how it is made.
 The tour begins with an interactive museum where all aspects of Gruyère are explained to you

 Among other things, you will hear cowbells and mooing cows, smell the scent of alpine flowers and hay, feel a cowhide or a cheese brush, get various varieties of Gruyère cheese between your teeth and get a direct insight into the cheese production and the gigantic warehouse where thousands of cheese wheels are in the ripening process